Claude Opus 4.5 vs Claude Sonnet 4.6

 Deep dive

-On shared benchmark coverage, MMLU PRO has Claude Opus 4.5 at 88.9 and Claude Sonnet 4.6 at 87.3, with Claude Opus 4.5 ahead by 1.6 points.
-The largest visible gap is 1.6 points on MMLU PRO, which matters most when that benchmark mirrors your workload.
+On shared benchmark coverage, MMLU PRO has Claude Opus 4.5 at 88.9 and Claude Sonnet 4.6 at 87.3, with Claude Opus 4.5 ahead by 1.6 points; SWE-bench Verified has Claude Opus 4.5 at 80.9 and Claude Sonnet 4.6 at 79.6, with Claude Opus 4.5 ahead by 1.3 points; Google-Proof Q&A has Claude Opus 4.5 at 87 and Claude Sonnet 4.6 at 89.9, with Claude Sonnet 4.6 ahead by 2.9 points.
+The largest visible gap is 2.9 points on Google-Proof Q&A, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint is close: both models cover vision, multimodal input, reasoning mode, function calling, and tool use.
 That makes context budget, benchmark fit, and provider maturity more important than a simple checklist.
 If your application depends on one integration detail, verify it against the provider route you plan to use, not just the base model listing.

-For cost, Claude Opus 4.5 lists $5/1M input and $25/1M output tokens, while Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts Claude Sonnet 4.6 lower by about $4.4 per million blended tokens.
-Availability is 6 providers versus 4, so concentration risk also matters.
+For cost, Claude Opus 4.5 lists $5/1M input and $25/1M output tokens on the cheapest tracked provider, while Claude Sonnet 4.6 lists $3/1M input and $15/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts Claude Sonnet 4.6 lower by about $4.40 per million blended tokens.
+Availability is 6 providers versus 6, so concentration risk also matters.

-Choose Claude Opus 4.5 when coding workflow support and broader provider choice are central to the workload.
+Choose Claude Opus 4.5 when coding workflow support are central to the workload.
 Choose Claude Sonnet 4.6 when coding workflow support, larger context windows, and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ